OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 ==============================================

 For an overview of authentication see the Authentication_Plugins_ page.
-Beginning with version 23.11, Slurm_ has its own plugin that can create and validate credentials.
+Beginning with version 23.11, Slurm_ has its own ``auth/slurm`` authentication plugin (as an alternative to the Munge_ plugin) that can create and validate credentials.
 It validates that the requests come from legitimate UIDs and GIDs on other hosts with matching users and groups.

-The ``auth/slurm`` authentication plugin available from 23.11 is an alternative to the Munge_ plugin.

-**WARNING:** All **Slurm daemons, jobs and commands must be terminated** in the entire cluster prior to changing the value of AuthType_!!
+**WARNING:** All **Slurm daemons, jobs and commands must be terminated** in the entire cluster prior to changing the value of AuthType_ in slurm.conf_!!

 For the ``auth/slurm`` authentication you must have a shared key file ``/etc/slurm/slurm.key``, but beginning with version 24.05 you may alternatively create a ``/etc/slurm/slurm.jwks`` file with multiple keys as shown below.